 - Spam Detection: Companies can create data sets using classification techniques to identify trends or anomalies in new information and separate spam and non-spam-related correspondences.

-Stay ahead of the tech-game with our PG Program in AI and Machine Learning in partnership with Purdue and in collaboration with IBM.
+Stay ahead of the tech-game with our AI ML Certification in partnership with Purdue and in collaboration with IBM.
 Explore more!

 Supervised learning focuses on constructing a machine learning model that can familiarize the planning between the data and the result, thereby predicting the output of the given new data sources.
 It is the most specific subcategory of machine learning.
 It is the most generally utilized type of machine learning and has shown to be an excellent tool in many industries.

-If you are looking to further enhance your skills, you can check Simplilearn’s Post Graduate Program in AI and Machine Learning.
+If you are looking to further enhance your skills, you can check Simplilearn’s Machine Learning Course.
 This course will help you hone the key skills and make you job ready.

 Do you have any questions for us?
 Please mention it in the comment section of the "Supervised Machine Learning All You Need to Know" article, and we'll have our experts answer it for you.